How the £2,500 Energy Price Guarantee works

-Below, we've broken down the maximum rates customers can be charged on a variable tariff for the next two years (it works a bit differently if you're on a fixed tariff, though these are still protected – more on this below).
+Below, we've broken down the maximum rates customers can be charged on a variable tariff for the next six months (it works a bit differently if you're on a fixed tariff, though these are still protected – more on this below).

 For the typical home, the Energy Price Guarantee caps prices around 34p per unit of electricity, and 10.3p per unit of gas.

 Here's a full breakdown of Energy Price Guarantee rates in each region if you pay by Direct Debit.
 You can also click here to download these prices in a PDF.